pawelmuller/misnomer/README.md

 - Local variables
 - Strong and static typing
 - Built-in types: `integer`, `float` and `string`
-- Possibility to write your own functions
+- Possibility to write your functions
 - A `while()` loop
 - A conditional `if` statement
 - Arithmetic operations: addition, subtraction, multiplication, division